11 Reasons of Resurfacing Passive Aggressive Behaviours Under Emotional Strain

 Routine of checking in every day.
 In the end, ask yourself: When did I experience tension?
 Did I give a vague response?
 Why?
 Jot down quick notes.

-Play out challenging dialogues: train in your head or with a secure companion, as a real confrontation will make you feel more certain.
+Play out challenging dialogues: practice in your head or with a trusted companion, as a real confrontation will make you feel more confident.

 Use “I” statements.
 “You never listen” should be changed to “I feel unheard when…” This encourages dialogue and lowers barriers.